 "Not only is it against the law to sell or purchase illegal cannabis, but consumers are faced with health risks that come from using untested and unregulated products."

 The Cambridge store does not abide by the same regulations as other cannabis shops in the province set by the Alcohol and Gaming Commission of Ontario (AGCO).
-This sees them to buy and sell stronger products for less money.
+This sees them buy and sell stronger products for less than the Ontario Cannabis Store.

 In Ontario, the maximum dosage of the psychoactive compound in cannabis, tetrahydrocannabinol or THC, that's allowed in one package under AGCO rules is 10mg.
 On the shelves at Sovereign Toke, some packages contain 10 edibles at 300mg each, or 3,000mg a package.